syncfusion-content/wpf-docs/wpf/TabExt/Getting-Started.md

 ![Tablist Context menu of tabitem in WPF TabControl](Getting-Started_images/wpf-tabcontrol-tablistcontextmenu.png)

-N> If you set `ShowTabListContextMenu` property to `false`, tablist context menu will not show in TabControl.
+N> If you set `ShowTabListContextMenu` property to `false`, tab list context menu will not show in TabControl.